nitishlobo/vibe-selector/README.md

-# vibe-selector
+# Vibe Selector

+Ever wanted an easy way to discover new music that suits your taste profile and your mood?
+Then you're in the right place... welcome to Vibe Selector!
-Discover music that matches your vibe!
-TunePickr analyzes your unique taste to curate personalized song recommendations.
-Whether you’re exploring new beats or rediscovering hidden gems, TunePickr makes finding your next favorite track effortless.
+Whether you’re exploring new beats or rediscovering hidden gems, Vibe Selector makes finding your next favorite track effortless.
 Let us pick the perfect tunes for your playlists and keep your groove going!